-Weatherhead’s EMBA emphasizes a unique, personalized approach to learning, with a focus on self-awareness as the key to becoming an effective leader.
-Each candidate is assigned an executive coach who helps him or her take full advantage of the academic experience while providing guidance as he or she develops as an individual and leader.
+The EMBA emphasizes a unique, personalized approach to learning, with a focus on self-awareness as the key to becoming an effective leader.
+Each candidate in the Weatherhead EMBA program is assigned an executive coach who helps him or her take full advantage of the academic experience while providing guidance as he or she develops as an individual and leader.

 During the summer semester, students travel abroad for a portion of the program during which faculty reinforce business fundamentals through a global lens.
 Weatherhead faculty and experienced professionals from institutions and organizations worldwide coordinate hands-on activities with global and local entities, as well as in an academic setting, in the region selected for that year’s study experience.

 Students explore the nature of global leadership and operations while improving their understanding of the role of culture in business and society.
 They return to their own organization with a renewed commitment to employ the knowledge, skills and holistic perspective developed during their experience abroad to benefit their colleagues at home.